EOxServer/eoxserver/docs/sphinx/en/rfc/rfc16.rst

 * creating a rectified GDAL VRT from referenceable grid data

 All functions use a simple GCP-based referencing algorithm as indicated above.

+The GDAL Extension was made necessary because the standard GDAL Python bindings do not support GCP based coordinate transformations.

 Voting History
 --------------